slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 but it works for us).
 We'll try to review small pull requests quickly in the current sprint.
 Larger submissions will be added to the [public Brackets backlog](https://trello.com/board/brackets/4f90a6d98f77505d7940ce88) and scheduled to be reviewed and merged in an upcoming sprint.

+Before you submit your pull request, please make sure it's merged with master and fully tested as described in the tl;dr section above.

 Folder organization
 -------------------